beyond-the-cloud-dev/sosl-lib/website/docs/examples/mocking.md

 # MOCKING

-Mock SOQL results in Unit Tests.
+Mock SOSL results in Unit Tests.

 You need to mock external objects.

-> In Apex tests, use dynamic SOQL to query external objects.
-Tests that perform static SOQL queries of external objects fail. ~ Salesforce
+> In Apex tests, use dynamic SOSL to query external objects.
+Tests that perform static SOSL queries of external objects fail. ~ Salesforce

 ## Mock Single Record